Yandex Cloud

 • Create an exclusion rule

-• Connect the WAF profile to a security profile
+• Connect the WAF profile to the security profile

 • Create and connect an ARL profile